Solutions of massive gravity theories in constant scalar invariant geometries: Solutions of the field equations

-as we assume of course that $\mu\neq 0$.
-This leads to two solutions (changing the sign of $c$ correspond to a reflexion of $\theta^1$ or $\theta^2$ and thus to change the sign of $\mu$) of Petrov type $D_s$:
+where we have assumed that $\mu\neq 0$.
+This leads to two solutions (changing the sign of $c$ correspond to a reflexion of $\theta^1$ or $\theta^2$ and thus to change the sign of $\mu$) of Petrov type $D_s$ :

-and a third one, of Petrov type $I_{\mathbb R}$, non flat, but with vanishing cosmological constant and
+and a third one, of Petrov type $I_{\mathbb R}$, non flat, but with vanishing cosmological constant, and